Moduli of abelian surfaces, symmetric theta structures and theta characteristics: Moduli of polarized surfaces, with symmetric theta structure and a theta characteristic: birational geometry

 \begin{Proposition} The moduli space $\mathcal{A}_2(1,11)^{-}_{sym}$ of $(1,11)$-polarized abelian surfaces with canonical level structure and an odd theta characteristic is birational to the sextic hypersurface $X\subset\mathbb{P}^4$ given by $\det(R_{5|\P^4_-}) = 0$. \end{Proposition} \begin{proof} As in the $d=9$ case, there exists a rational map

 mapping a point $p\in \P^3_-$ to the pencil of $H_{11}$-sub-representations of quadrics containing $p$, that is to the kernel of the matrix $R_{5|\P^4_-}$ evaluated in $p$.
-Recall from Proposition \ref{level-image} that the image of an abelian surface with a level structure $(A,\psi)$ is completely well defined in $\P^{10}$.
+Recall from Remark \ref{level-image} that, for an abelian surface with a level structure $(A,\psi)$, the intersection set with each of the two eigenspaces is well defined.
 By Theorem \ref{dim-e-bl}, a general such surface intersects $\P^4_-$ along the $6$ odd $2$-torsion points.
 By \cite[Lemma 6.4]{GP2}, the six odd $2$-torsion points are mapped to the same point of $\mathbb{G}(2,6)$ via $Stein_{11}$ (actually they are the full fiber).
 Now, by Section \ref{nullodd} we know that these six points are the images, via the theta-null map

 of the six choices $(A,\Psi,L)$ of an odd theta characteristic on $A$.
 This means that the hypersurface $X = \{\det(R_{5|\P^4_-}) = 0\}$, that coincides with $D_2$, is the image of $Th_{(1,11)}^-$.
-By \cite[Theorem 2.2]{GP3}, $\mathcal{A}_2(1,11)^{lev}_{sym}$ is birational to the image $\Ima(Stein_{(1,11)})\subset \mathbb{G}(2,6)$.
-Recalling now that $f^{-}:\mathcal{A}_2(1,11)^{-}_{sym}\rightarrow \mathcal{A}_2(1,11)^{lev}$ is the forgetful map of the odd theta characteristic, we have now the following commutative diagram
+By \cite[Theorem 2.2]{GP3}, $\mathcal{A}_2(1,11)^{lev}_{sym}$ is birational to the image $\Ima(Stein_{(1,11)})\subset \mathbb{G}(2,6)$.\\ Recalling now that $f^{-}:\mathcal{A}_2(1,11)^{-}_{sym}\rightarrow \mathcal{A}_2(1,11)^{lev}$ is the forgetful map of the odd theta characteristic, we have now the following commutative diagram

 Therefore, $Th_{11}^{-}$ is birational. \end{proof}